 If you wait an extended period of time to see a doctor, the insurance adjuster may try to claim that there is no way to directly link your injuries to the accident, or that you failed to take necessary steps to prevent your injuries from getting worse.
 This is a risk you don’t want to take.

 When you’re injured in an accident, recovery can be difficult when you are worried about having to file a claim and deal with the legal aspects that come with it.
 Please know that you don’t have to go through this process alone, and we don’t want you to.

-At The Law Firm of Davidoff & Associates, our Queens car accident attorneys are here to stand in your corner and fight for your rightful compensation so you can focus on recovering the right way.
+At Davidoff Law, our Queens car accident attorneys are here to stand in your corner and fight for your rightful compensation so you can focus on recovering the right way.

 Our firm has built our reputation on providing results-driven legal representation and treating clients like family because they deserve nothing less.
 You can trust that we will do the same for you.